AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

   <figcaption>Tightness answers a fixed-network question; continuity and sensitivity shape the training journey.</figcaption>
 </figure>

-The curves in the right panel are schematic.
-They show the distinction between the three properties rather than measurements from a particular model.
+The curves illustrate the three properties schematically.

 At fixed weights, a tighter sound bound remains better for verification.
 The training result adds a second criterion: ranking optimization objectives